-Trump urgently is looking for allies in the trade war with China
+Trump is urgently looking for allies in the trade war with China

-Trump urgently is looking for allies in the trade war with China
+Trump is urgently looking for allies in the trade war with China

-America's international strength
+Harness America's international strength

 US allies and trade talks